 Reasonable Use.

-Customer’s monthly usage and data limitations of the Service shall not exceed 1500 minutes per phone, per month and/or [500 gigabytes of data][per month].
-In the event that Customer exceeds such usage in any given month (an “Overage”), Clear Digital Media may impose a reasonable charge on Customer for such Overage.
-If an Overage occurs in consecutive months, or more than twice in any 12-month period, Clear Digital Media reserves the right to change Customer’s Service Plan to a Service Plan that accommodates the amount of Customer’s monthly usage including the Overages upon 10 day notice to Customer.
-Customer’s new Service Plan may result in increased charges to Customer, and will take effect in the immediately preceding billing perio
+ClearDigital Media provides video content and video content development services based on the subscription level purchased.
+Requests for additional video development outside of the scope of the subscription level will be provided at an additional cost based on the scope of the project.
+CDM provides technical support to ensure the service runs consistently based on the use case as sold.
+Attempted modifications to the system or use of the player other than intended for this service void any and all warranties and implied warranties.
 Confidentiality.

 As used herein, “Confidential Information” means all confidential and proprietary information of a party (“Disclosing Party”) disclosed to the other party (“Receiving Party”), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure.
 Confidential Information includes the terms and conditions of this Agreement (including pricing and other terms reflected in all Order Forms hereunder), the Customer Data, the Service, business and marketing plans, technology and technical information, product designs, and business processes.
 Confidential Information (except for Customer Data) shall not include any information that: (i) is or becomes generally known to the public without breach of any obligation owed to the Disclosing Party; (ii) was known to the Receiving Party prior to its disclosure by the Disclosing Party without breach of any obligation owed to the Disclosing Party; (iii) was independently developed by the Receiving Party without either use of the Confidential Information or breach of any obligation owed to the Disclosing Party; or (iv) is received from a third party without breach of any obligation owed to the Disclosing Party.